Girlstown formerly known as Loch Rio

 Supervised Independent Living

-Guiding Harbor’s Supervised Independent Living Program is designed to assist young adults in developing independent living skills, enhancing educational / vocational and career choices while offering employment opportunities.
-This program is designed to service youth 16 to 21 years of age who are physically and emotionally able to master the skills and experiences offered.
+Guiding Harbor’s Supervised Independent Living (SIL) Program is designed to assist young adults in developing independent living skills, enhancing educational / vocational and career choices while offering employment opportunities.
+The Supervised Independent Living Program offers services to youth age 16 and older, who are physically and emotionally able to master the skills and experiences offered.
 The clients referred to this program must have a demonstrated history of functioning at a level appropriate for community based living.